DerrickLJH/EmotionBasedMusicRecommender/README.md

    ![exe-screenshot2]

    Open a terminal or command prompt, navigate to the directory containing the backend.py file, and execute the file using the Python interpreter.

    ![Backend.py Terminal](static/backend.py_terminal.png)

+6. Add your own spotify developer CLIENT_ID and CLIENT_SECRET into the env file.

+   !(static/api_cred.png)

+7. Open a terminal or command prompt, navigate to the directory containing the main.py file, and execute the file using the Python interpreter.

+   !(static/main.py_terminal.png)

+   Should output as:

+   !(static/main.py_output.png)

 [//]: # (3.
 Enter your Spotify Web API in `.env`)